Ahmadmansoor/AdvancedScript/README.md

 it's same findallmem in x64dbg system, but it accept variables in the parameter.
-Find all occurrences of a pattern in the entire memory map.
+Find all occurrences of a pattern in the entire memory map. note : in the new update now we can assign the result directly to ArrayList

 ```
 Parameter:
 findallmemx P1, P2, P3 ,P4